Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ## Installation

-- Download and install [D2RMM](https://www.nexusmods.com/diablo2resurrected/mods/169), then run it
+- Download and install [D2RMM](https://www.nexusmods.com/diablo2resurrected/mods/169), then run it.
-- Download and extract this mod folder to /D2RMM/mods/
+- Download and extract this mod folder to /D2RMM/mods/.
-- See D2RMM instructions on how to configure and enable
+- See D2RMM instructions on how to configure and enable.
+- Play the game!

 ## Recommended Mods